 As parametric policies do not cover the full value of a loss, they are not designed to replace traditional insurance.
 Instead, they fill gaps in existing cover by providing rapid financial support to help policy holders with unexpected costs and get back on their feet financially.
 In this way parametric insurance covers the additional expenses relating to an event with the remaining loss being accrued to the policy holder or their traditional insurer.

-Bounce provides parametric earthquake insurance that pays up to $50,000 right-away after a large earthquake.
+Bounce provides parametric earthquake insurance that pays up to $20,000 for residential customers, $50,000 for SME, and up to $2,000,000 for commercial customers when the policy is triggered by a large earthquake.
 The Bounce policy supports individuals, households and small and medium sized businesses and was developed in collaboration with Munich Re Innovation with Lloyd’s of London underwriting 100% of the risk.

-It is the first of its kind in New Zealand, and the Bounce product provides Kiwis with quick cash flow for those immediate and uncovered expenses following a large earthquake.
+It is the first of its kind in New Zealand, and the Bounce product provides Kiwis with quick cash flow for those recovery expenses that aren't covered by traditional insurances following a large earthquake.
 Check out our explainer video for more information on our simplified claims process Bounce Insurance - Earthquake insurance that pays.
 Fast - YouTube.